ahbnr/nixos-06cb-009a-fingerprint-sensor/README.md

    ```

    Here, the path `./calib-data.bin` should point to the calibration data you copied in step 1.
+   Also, `nixos-06cb-009a-fingerprint-sensor` needs to be available in your configuration, see [this troubleshooting step](#error-undefined-variable-nixos-06cb-009a-fingerprint-sensor).

-   If you are using the sensor 138a:0097 and not 06cb:009a, you might still be able to make this work by using the original
+   Furthermore, if you are using the sensor 138a:0097 and not 06cb:009a, you might still be able to make this work by using the original
    [libfprint-tod-vfs0090 driver by Marco Trevisan](https://gitlab.freedesktop.org/3v1n0/libfprint-tod-vfs0090) instead of bingch's fork.
    That driver is part of the official NixOS packages and it does not require the calibration data file.
    Hence, the following configuration might work for 138a:0097 (untested):